Skip to the main content

 Duties and responsibilities vary from one position to another.
 In general, physiotherapists assess the client’s level of mobility, strength, endurance, and other physical abilities.
 From this they determine the impact of an illness or injury on physical function at work and play.
 They also:

-• Assess, diagnose, and treat physical symptoms and limited movement caused by injury, aging, disability, or health condition
+• Assess, diagnose, and treat physical symptoms and limited movement caused by injury, aging, disability, or health conditions

-• Develop treatment plans to restore movement and function and reduce pain or limitations to mobility
+• Develop treatment plans to restore movement, improve function, and reduce pain or limitations to client mobility

-• Establish patient-centred, functional treatment goals based on physical diagnoses
+• Establish client-centred, functional treatment goals based on physical diagnoses

-• Communicate with physicians and other health-care professionals regarding patients’ problems, needs, and progress
+• Communicate and coordinate with family members, physicians, and other health-care professionals regarding clients’ diagnosis and progress

-• Monitor and measure clients’ progress regularly and adjust treatment accordingly
+• Monitor and measure clients’ progress regularly and adjust treatments accordingly

 • Advise clients on how to manage their conditions independently and help them prevent avoidable recurrences or complications

-• Teach patients how to restore, maintain, and maximize movement, reduce pain, and manage chronic symptoms
+• Teach clients how to restore, maintain, and maximize function, reduce pain, and manage chronic symptoms

-• Advise clients on ways to prevent potential health problems
+• Take part in health promotion to educate clients on ways to prevent health problems

 Physiotherapists may: